septillion-git/QC2Control/README.md

 You're free to pick any pin on the Arduino, just be sure to point to the right pins in QC3Control().

-#### Diodes
+### Powering the Arduino
-Although the regulator on a Arduino Pro Mini should be able to handle 12V (with a light load) some clones don't like 12V and release the [magic smoke](https://en.wikipedia.org/wiki/Magic_smoke).
-Adding two diodes will drop the voltage slightly (about 1.5V) so the Arduino can handle the voltage, even if it's set to 12V.
+Arduino's Vin recommended voltage is 7-12V (absolute maximum rating 6-20V) while the voltage range supported by QC3Control (particularly in Class B) extends to 3.6-20V (compared to QC2 class A's range of 5-12V).

-Because the Arduino can only provide a small current the small and cheap 1N4148 will do.
-But any other (non-Schottky) should work like a 1N4007 etc.
+Depending on your required output voltage range, it may be possible to power the Arduino from the output voltage it is controlling as proposed in the QC2Control project (note though that feeding 5V to Vin is already outside of the Arduino specification).
+A clever use of diodes or other discrete components may work in your particular case.

-Warning though: Please note that if you add the diodes, you may not be able to reach lower voltages allowed by the QC3 specification (down to 3.6V) as the Arduino may not receive enough voltage.
+Alternately, you can add a buck-boost converter which will be able to power the Arduino based on the full QC3 range, but you will probably end up with a solution generally more expensive and more complex than designing your own variable power supply in the first place.

-If you have a multi-port QC3 charger, a good alternative to those diodes is to power the Arduino from one (possibily non-QC) port with 5V and use it to control the voltage of the another (QC3) port.
+The recommended alternative is to select a multi-port QC3 charger, to use one QC3 port as your main output and to power the Arduino's 5V pin from another (possibily non-QC) port.
 In that case, don't forget to connect the GND of both ports together (but **NOT** their VCCs of cource).

 ## Download and install
 ### Library manager